complyue/hadui/README.md

 per process - you can have many web pages open to interact with a single process.

+And a plus: binary packets/streams through the WebSocket can be used to communicate binary data efficiently between frontend and backend.

 ## Requirements

 With a rather small codebase, and the most extraordinary